FuelLabs/fuels-ts/apps/docs/src/guide/wallets/index.md

 The SDK has multiple Wallets related classes:

-- [Wallet](../../api/Account/Wallet): Works simplily like a wrapper providing methods to create and instantiating `WalletUnlocked` and `WalletLocked` instances.
+- [Wallet](../../api/Account/Wallet): Works simply like a wrapper providing methods to create and instantiating `WalletUnlocked` and `WalletLocked` instances.

 - [WalletLocked](../../api/Account/WalletLocked): Provides the functionalities for a locked wallet.